Stas-sH/HW3-APIserver/README.md

 ### Create your user for DB
 * createuser -P username
 ### Create DB for user
-* create testclientserver -O username
+* createdb testclientserver -O username
 ### Go to the database
 * psql
 * \c testclientserver